Skip to content

 A verdict, not a dashboard.

 Here is a real example.
-A Porsche 911 GT3 at Laguna Seca.
-The engine ranked every lever and told you where to focus.
+A Mazda MX-5 ND2 at Road America.
+The engine perturbed each lever ±5% and told you where the time is.

 What Matters Next